Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] At the end of every Sprint.
 - [ ] Before the release Sprint.
 - [ ] Every 3 Sprints.
-- [ ] After the acceptance testing phase.
+- [ ] After the Acceptance Testing phase.

 _[⬆ Back to Top](#table-of-contents)_